RobRendell/gTove/README.md

 * Add button to show a roster of pieces on the tabletop in a movable window.
 For players, this only shows revealed pieces.
 * Fix bug: could no longer paste images or URLs into the file browser (broke in version 362)
 * Add "focus" column to pieces roster, with icons which focus the camera on a particular mini when clicked.
+* Fix bug: with grid snap on when rotating/elevating mini, could fail to snap back to the grid at gesture end.

 ## Plans/TODO